Fair Isle vs. Intarsia

 Hey football fans!
 Newborns score big with this newborn football outfit.
 This PDF ebook also includes hats for the whole family…so everyone can get into the game!

-The Football Set crochet pattern ebook is now available in the store.
+The Football Set crochet pattern ebook is now available in our Etsy shop.

 Pattern includes: